Tooth Extractions Near Huber Heights, OH

 Start Here

-If a tooth may need removal, we’ll start with an exam and X‑rays if needed.
-We’ll explain the issue, confirm the plan, and go over your options.
+If you may need a tooth removed, we're easy to reach from Huber Heights — about 15 minutes via OH-235 south to Fairborn.
+Start with an exam and X-rays if needed.
+We'll explain the issue, confirm the plan, and go over your options.
 We try to save teeth when we can.
 If extraction is best, it will be simple, gentle, and predictable.

 When You May Need a Tooth Pulled